Dr. Leonard Lye

 Over thirty years’ experience in the design, implementation and management of community-based programs in the not for profit sector, Joy is a passionate champion for integrated, quality services that ensures individual and community needs are met.

-An experienced fundraiser with a track record of assisting not for profits to achieve their strategic growth and revenue goals, Joy’s creative and resourceful approach has contributed to her success in developing healthy, sustainable organisations.
+An experienced fundraiser with a track record of assisting not for profits to achieve their strategic growth and revenue goals, Joy’s creative and resourceful approach has contributed to her success in developing healthy, sustainable organizations.

 Joy is an avid volunteer, sitting on numerous board of directors, bringing her experiences, skills and governance knowledge to the table.